-Robert Walters sales, marketing and communications team recently attended an event hosted by Trilogy International LTD. HR, sales and marketing leaders from Auckland attended the event, and were joined by two talented speakers Debbie Shultz from BigSkyMinds and Jason Ennor from MyHR.
+Robert Walters sales, marketing and communications team recently attended an event hosted by Trilogy International LTD. HR, sales and marketing leaders from Auckland attended the event, and were joined by two talented speakers Debbie Shultz from BigSkyMinds and Jason Ennor, the CEO from MyHR.
 They discussed employee retention in a talent short market, steering away from traditional motivators and introducing attendees to a range of retention factors.

 Jason from MyHR says it's about engagement, dealing with people and getting the basics right.
 Businesses with high retention aren't all pool tables and bean bags, the businesses that retain employees engage with their people straight away.
 Here are Jason's top three retention tips: